OpenKH/OpenKh/docs/bbs/file/type/bep.md

 # BEP Format

 BEP stands for *Base Enemy Parameter* and it controls the general status for the character amongst other things.
-It is only used for one file named `EnemyCommon.bep`.
+It is only used for one file named `EnemyCommon.bep` within `arc/system/commongame.arc`

 ## Header